Join 127,111 others on my e-mail list for FREE fitness advice:

 “Our results suggest that resistance exercise performed to failure confers a sensitizing effect on human skeletal muscle for at least 24 h that is specific to the myofibrillar protein fraction.”

-So now we had two studies saying that training to failure seems to produce interesting muscle building developments, and this led to further enquiries.
+So now we had two studies suggesting that training to failure leads to superior muscle growth.

 • Muscle measurements